-Out of the one hundred thirteen transactions selected for testing, four were discovered to consist of multiple licensing requests per application, resulting in nine actual licenses being requested and issued.
-As a result, 8% of the actual transactions tested were not properly documented and recorded on the monthly activity reports.
+"Out of the two hundred nineteen transactions selected for testing, nine were discovered to consist of multiple licensing requests per application, resulting in forty-seven actual licenses being requested and issued.
+As a result, 21% of the actual transactions tested were not properly documented and recorded on the monthly activity reports.
 Per conversation with Commissioner of Finance, Brian Roulin, it was agreed that the Audit Department's suggestion that each individual check received should be processed as a separate transaction for deposit purposes, and that each "daily cash report" must include a detailed break down of every license requested, not just applications received, for reconciliation and tracking purposes.

-Per the Audit Department's meeting with the Deputy Commissioner Somers, on May 10, 2007, Deputy Somers stated that she has sat with, explained, and instructed the Licensing Clerk to document all licensing activities, disbursements and J/E's on the Monthly Activity Reports going forward, for reconciliation purposes.
+Per the Audit Department's meeting with the Deputy Commissioner Somers, on May 10, 2007, Deputy Somers stated that she has sat with, explained, and instructed the Licensing Clerk to document all licensing activities, disbursements and J/E's on the Monthly Activity Reports going forward, for reconciliation purposes, however the license applications reviewed during this audit, were processed prior to that conversation.

 While attempting to reconcile issued license numbers with their corresponding license applications, the Audit Department discovered that issued license numbers are not currently being recorded or cross referenced back to the Monthly Activity Report.
 As a result, the Ordinance/Code Enforcement Department can not easily query an up to date data base to identify those licensees who are/or are not currently in compliance with the appropriate licensing requirements.
+In addition, the Licensing Department should be able to easily determine and track the average processing time from application to license issuance, for each license type.

-In addition, it was also discovered that the official licensing documents, such as: licensing badges, certificates, pins, and pre-numbered license plates, are being left out in the open within the Department of Treasury and do not appear to be properly secured, exposing the department to possible theft and fraud.
+Lastly, it was also discovered that the official licensing documents, such as: licensing badges, certificates, pins, and pre-numbered license plates, are being left out in the open within the Department of Treasury and do not appear to be properly secured, exposing the department to possible theft and fraud.